Suspended Somerset DA Thomas files lawsuit against county for pay

 Schaffer said she could not discuss that process involving Thomas due to privacy guidelines — but that it was "deemed that he qualified," saying she was unable to elaborate.

-Court records show Cambria County President Judge Norman A. Krumenacker III approved assigning an outside attorney, Blair County defense attorney Thomas Dickey, to represent the suspended prosecutor in the domestic case against him.
+Court records show Cambria County President Judge Norman A. Krumenacker III issued an order naming Blair County defense attorney Thomas Dickey to represent the suspended prosecutor in the domestic case against him.
+Krumenacker had no additional comment on the matter.

-As of June 2022, Cambria County's pay schedule for court-appointed attorneys shows Dickey would earn $75 an hour for his work — a fraction of the rate lawyers often collect representing clients in criminal cases.
+As of June, Cambria County's pay schedule for court- appointed attorneys shows Dickey would earn $75 an hour for his work — a fraction of the rate lawyers often collect representing clients in criminal cases.
 Separate fees are paid for pleas or trials, the fee schedule shows.

 Thomas told The Tribune-Democrat he has dealt with Dickey both while working as a defense attorney and during his time in the DA's office and is "impressed with his knowledge of the law and his courtroom acumen."